Speech-language disorders

 Q: How much does Speech-Language Therapy Cost?

-A: On average, private speech-language therapy services cost about $100.00 per hour.
+A: On average, private speech-language therapy services cost between $120.00 - $250 per hour.
 The cost of a speech-language evaluation can vary depending on the type of evaluation needed and the length of time it takes to complete the evaluation.
 At Sounds of Success we strive to help all children and families receive the services they need.
 Our rates for services are lower than other private practice clinics.
 For all day preschool speech-language therapy service rates see our Tuition section or for after school speech therapy rates see our Speech Therapy section.

 Q: What should I do if I have concerns regarding my child’s speech and language development?